kailash-manasarovar/statement/docs/timeline/2023/may.md

 - I think she steals some paper money I have put in my mobile phone.
 - When I'm on the table, I have the sensation she takes my bag out of the room and photographs my bank cards.
 - I say things that make her surprised at my intuition and awareness.
+- I tell her I believe I'm going to have a boyfriend soon.

 ## TEB with Robin Sullivan